Gwayaboy/Module2-UIAutomationTesting/Sources/Exercices/1-Describe_Scenario_with_Gherkin/Exercise1.md

   Given the user navigated to the url "http://bing.com/" When the user submits the search
+  Then the the URL should remain "http://bing.com/"
+    And the URL should not contains "search?q="
+    And the Page's title should be "Bing"

+Scenario: Current Pin location search

+  Given the user navigated to the url "http://bing.com/" When the user submits the search
   Then the results related to the background's image location should be listed

 Scenario: "Hello World" Search Text

   Given the user navigated to the url "http://bing.com/"
-    And the user typed "Hello World"
+    And the user typed "Hello World!"
   When the user submits the search
   Then more than 1 result(s) should be listed
     And one of the result item's title should contain "Hello, World! program - Wikipedia"